-RSS is the best solution to receive a single place actualizatrile and updates from multiple websites. we have news sites They are interested in sites that provide us periodically news from IT, personal care, health, science or any other domain.
-To keep up with the latest articles published on these sites, we have several variants.
-One option would be to access web pages every day using a bookmark.
-It's not a good idea to open a few dozen favorite sites and search for the latest articles on them.
-Another variant, offered by most portals, is subscribe to E-mail.
+RSS is the best solution to receive a single place actualizatrile and updates from multiple websites. we have news sites They are interested in sites that provide us periodically IT news, personal care, health, science or from any other field.
+To keep up to date with the latest articles published on these sites, we have several options.
+One option would be to access the web pages every day, using a bookmark.
+It is not very convenient to open a few dozen favorite sites and look for the latest articles on them.
+Another option, offered by most portals, is subscribe to E-mail.
 Newsletter.
 It is a simple, convenient, but it risks fill our mailbox with spam messages.
 In addition, it is possible that not all articles published recently dispatched by e-mail.

-The "clean" and safe method is subscription via RSS la flow of updates.
+The "cleanest" and safest method is subscription via RSS la flow of updates.
 Most websites offer users the ability to subscribe to the news feed via the RSS Feed.

-Just like the sign / icon that draws visitors' attention that the site allows for RSS feeds.
+This is what the sign / icon looks like, which attracts the attention of visitors, as the site allows RSS feeds.

 users Windows and Mac OS X have at their disposal more programs / applications of type RSS Reader, Which allow connection to a stream of recent news articles and view the stream.

 On Mac OS X, most use third parties RSS Reader applicationsSuch as: Leaf - RSS News Reader, NewsSonar, Master RSSEtc. apicatii kind.
 There is also a solution to subscribe to an RSS news feeds without having to install any applications.
-Safari - default browser installed on OS X - allows to subscribe to news feeds and view them directly in the interface.
+Safari - internet browser installed default on OS X - allows subscribing to news streams and viewing them directly in the interface.

 How to use RSS Reader Safari on OS X Yosemite and El Capitan

-First you need to open Safari sidebar (click on the icon "show sidebar'), Then click on the icon "@"To reach the" Shared Links "and" Subscriptions ".
+First we need to open the sidebar in Safari (click on the icon "show sidebar"), Then click on the icon"@”To reach“ Shared Links ”and“ Subscriptions ”.

-It's a pretty simple and practical method that lets us install a third-party RSS Reader on OS X. I did not say this is the best option for a user who wants to feed dozens of web addresses.
-The RSS reader in Safari does not allow the addition of articles in a "Favorites" category dedicated to the news stream or sorting them across multiple categories.
+It is a fairly simple and practical method, which saves us from installing a third RSS Reader application on OS X. I was not saying that it is the best option for a user who wants to feed a few dozen web addresses.
+Safari's RSS Reader does not allow you to add articles to a "Favorites" category dedicated to the news feed, nor to sort them into multiple categories.